 Within a week or so of arriving, you'll be sending a "pre-printed" postcard home that has your flight address on it.
 You'll only be sending one of these to one person, so make sure that person knows how to get a hold of all your other friend and family members with the information.
 Tell them that you will not have much time to write home during basic training.

 Make sure they know not to send you any gifts or "care packages" during basic training.
-That'll just involve you getting yelled at by your T.I., and it will then be thrown away (if perishable), or put away in the storage area until you graduate from basic if it's not perishable.
-Also, keep in mind that the T.I. hands out mail to everyone at the same time, during evening mail call will often read messages in public view aloud.
+That'll involve you getting yelled at by your T.I., and it will then be thrown away (if perishable), or put away in the storage area until you graduate from basic if it's not perishable.
+Also, keep in mind that the T.I. hands out mail to everyone at the same time, during evening mail call, and will often read messages in public view aloud.

 Make sure your family and friends understand the AFBMT phone call policies.
 It's possible that you'll sound scared during the first phone call you'll be allowed to make.
 Tell them not to be worried.

 Finally, tell them that they will receive an invitation to your AFBMT graduation, along with all the details they will need to know, during your sixth or seventh week of basic.
 They should make plans to attend, if possible, as it is an experience they (and you) will never forget.